NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

               - visible_when_and:
                   - identifier: q1
                     value: 'no'
-          - identifier: output3
-            title: Follow-up question
-            content: >
-              Possibly an AI system or algorithm.
-We will ask you a follow-up question.
-            type: radio
-            visible_when_or:
-              - visible_when_and:
-                  - identifier: q2
-                    value: yes1
           - identifier: q3
             title: >-
-              Which of the following categories does the outcome of the system fall under?
+              Which of the following categories does the system’s outcome fall into?
             content: ''
             tooltip: >-
-              Choose the output category that is the most applicable.
-Data includes all forms of electronic data.
-Text, images, audio are also data.
+              Select the output category that applies best.
+Data includes all forms of electronic information.
+Text, images, and audio are also considered data.
+            use_card_style: false
             options:
               - id: option1
                 value: option1